 MFHR logo

-LE PRINCIPE DE SEPARATION DES POUVOIRS DANS LA JURISPRUDENCE DE LA COUR EUROPÉENNE DES DROITS DE L’HOMME (The principle of separation of powers in the European Court’s of Human Rights case-law)
+LE PRINCIPE DE SEPARATION DES POUVOIRS DANS LA JURISPRUDENCE DE LA COUR EUROPÉENNE DES DROITS DE L’HOMME (The principle of separation of powers in the case-law of the European Court’s of Human Rights)

 Author(s): Tsampi, Aikaterini S.

-What about a constitutional principle regarding the constitutional organisation of a State, such as the separation of powers, in the case-law of an international human rights court, such as the European Court of Human Rights?
-Although it would be daring to prove that the Strasbourg judge applies to a certain extent the theory of separation of powers, it is nevertheless relevant to answer whether the adopted solutions by the judge of the European Court of Human Rights outline, according to him/her, a coherent vision of how the relations among such powers should be drawn.
+What about a constitutional principle regarding the institutional organisation of a State, such as the separation of powers, in the case-law of an international human rights court, notably the European Court of Human Rights?
+Although it would be daring to prove that the Strasbourg judge applies to a certain extent the theory of separation of powers, it is nevertheless relevant to answer whether the adopted solutions by the European Court of Human Rights outline a coherent vision of how the relations among such powers should, in its view, be drawn.

-In addition, one shall not ignore the fact that the theory of separation of powers, as conceived in the context of contemporary liberal States, does not imply but the recognition that a minimum base of solutions is granted.
-It is therefore evident that the primary aspiration of separation of powers resides in the protection of judiciary and legislative powers, rather than the executive one.
+In addition, one shall not ignore the fact that the theory of separation of powers, as conceived in the context of contemporary liberal States, only implies the recognition that a minimum base of solutions is granted.
+It is therefore evident that the primary aspiration of separation of powers lies in safeguarding the legislative and judicial branches from executive overreach.
 The judge of the European Court of Human Rights adopts this position.
-If the principle of separation of powers is not a principle enounced by the Court, at least with the precision required, it remains a principle already existent in the case-law of the Strasbourg Court with a promising future.
+While the principle of separation of powers is not explicitly articulated by the Court, at least with the precision required, it nonetheless remains a principle already existent in the case-law of the Strasbourg Court with a promising future.

 Publication Details